Gutte Eriksen, Denmark 1918-2008

 In 2000 she was given The Prince Eugen Medal, awarded by the Swedish Royal Family for outstanding artistic achievement.
 She was honoured with a major retrospective at the Vejen Kunstmuseum in 2001.

 Gutte Eriksen was born in 1918 in Rødby on the island of Lolland in Denmark.
 She studied at the Kunsthåndvaerkskolen in Copenhagen from 1936 to 1939.
 In 1941 she set up a studio with two other artists in Hareskov, moving to her own studio in Kastrup the following year.

 In 1948 she spent two months working with Bernard Leach in St Ives, and later that year she worked in France with Pierre Lion and Vassil Ivanoff.
 From 1953 she worked in her studio at Karlsminde.

-The influences of Bernard Leach and the Japanese potters can be clearly seen in her work.
+The influences of Bernard Leach and the Japanese potters can be clearly seen in her work and the approach to her work.
 She visited Japan to work with potters there in 1970 and again in 1973.

 Below are the photographs of pieces I have had by Gutte.
 In photo 2 you might be able to see the handle or “ear”, which is Gutte’s cypher or stamp – the letter “G”which has been mostly covered by the glaze.
 Other pieces she simply signed “Gutte”.